agileworksnet/cronicle/README.md

 # Cronicle

+This project of `Cronicle` can manage commands in a docker deployment context.
+Is inspired on project [Docker Cronicle By Soulteary](https://github.com/soulteary/docker-cronicle).

 ## Prepare the project

+* Synchronize app submodule
+* Install the project
-First, install the project Cronicle, install node dependencies (`npm install`) and following the instructions to install Cronicle with nodejs enviroment:
+* Install node dependencies (`npm install`)
+* Following the instructions to install Cronicle with nodejs enviroment

 ```text
 Welcome to Cronicle!